-Perhaps the biggest upgrade of all could come in the cameras.
+Perhaps the biggest change of all could come in the cameras.
 The Z Fold 2 had surprisingly great cameras already, but with Samsung reportedly partnering with Olympus on a new camera system, the Z Fold 3 could take foldable photography to a new level.
-The camera will reportedly have a feature similar to sensor shift on the iPhone 12 Pro Max, resulting in dramatically better image stabilization and cleaner shots — though it's possible this camera could skip the Z Fold 3 and end up in the next Galaxy S model instead.
+The camera is set to have a feature similar to sensor shift on the iPhone 12 Pro Max, resulting in dramatically better image stabilization and cleaner shots — though it's possible this camera could skip the Z Fold 3 and end up in the next Galaxy S model instead.

-Other specs should include at least 12GB of RAM, 256GB of storage, and Android 11 out of the box with Samsung's custom One UI interface.
+Other specs should include at least 12GB of RAM, 256GB of storage, and Android 11 out of the box with Samsung's custom One UI interface — we're estimating One UI 3.5.
 If everything comes together the way we hope, we could very well be looking at one of the best Android phones of this year.

 Samsung Galaxy Z Fold 3 FAQ